cognitedata/cdp-spark-datasource/README.md

 cdp-spark-datasource supports reads from, and writes to, assets, time series, raw tables, data points and events.

+### Common options

+Some options are common to all resource types, and can be set with `spark.read.format("com.cognite.spark.datasource").option("nameOfOption", "value")`.

+The common options are:
+- `apiKey`: *REQUIRED* The Cognite Data Platform [API key](https://doc.cognitedata.com/concepts/#authentication) to be used.
+- `type`: *REQUIRED* The Cognite Data Platform resource type.
+See below for more information.
+- `maxRetries`: The maximum number of retries to be made when a request fails.
+The default value is 10.
+- `limit`: The number of items to fetch for this resource type to create the DataFrame.
+Note that this is different from the SQL `SELECT * FROM ...
+LIMIT 1000` limit.
+This option specifies the limit for the items to be fetched from the data platform, *before* filtering and other transformations are applied to limit the number of results.
+- `batchSize`: Maximum number of items to read/write per API call.

 ### Reading

 To read from CDP resource types you need to provide two things: